-- Regional Overview: A summary background of the economic conditions of the region, including discussions of changing demographics and the economy. - SWOT Analysis: An analysis of regional strengths, weaknesses, opportunities, and threats (commonly known as a "SWOT" analysis) based on quantitative data and qualitative inputs provided through stakeholder engagement sessions; - Strategic Direction and Implementation Plan: The strategic direction and implementation plan builds on findings from the SWOT analysis and integrates elements from other regional and state plans as it pertains to each cornerstone3.
-The implementation plan also identifies potential partners, timetables, and opportunities for the integrated use of other local, state, and federal funds; - Evaluation Framework: Performance measures used to evaluate the organization's implementation of the CEDS and impact on the regional economy.
+- Regional Overview: A summary background of the economic conditions of the region, including discussions of changing demographics and the economy. - SWOT Analysis: An analysis of regional strengths, weaknesses, opportunities, and threats (commonly known as a "SWOT" analysis) based on quantitative data and qualitative inputs provided through stakeholder engagement sessions; - Strategic Direction: The strategic direction builds on findings from the SWOT analysis and integrates priorities and themes from the stakeholder engagement structured around the cornerstones of the DevelopMN plan.
+Finally, consideration was also given to the Federal EDA priorities; - Implementation and Evaluation Plan: The implementation and evaluation plan identifies potential partners, timetables, and opportunities for the integrated use of other local, state, and federal funds.
+Performance measures are stated to evaluate the organization's implementation of the CEDS and impact on the regional economy.